 September 2022 witnessed the lowest cumulative automotive sales volumes in a month over the past 5 years.
 This came on the back of the sales crash which has already taken the numbers for the quarter down by 50% compared to that of the previous year.

-The steep decline is attributed towards insanely escalating car prices, expensive auto financing and low purchasing power of consumers.
-Besides, the restrictions imposed by the State Bank of Pakistan on the imports of completely knocked-down (CKD) kits, has hampered the production cycle forcing local assemblers to observe plant shutdowns and non-production days.
+The steep decline is attributed to insanely escalating car prices, expensive auto financing, and the low purchasing power of consumers.
+Besides, the restrictions imposed by the State Bank of Pakistan on the imports of completely knocked-down (CKD) kits, have hampered the production cycle forcing local assemblers to observe plant shutdowns and non-production days.
 The move by the central bank, which is meant to control the outflow of dollars from the economy in view of the continuous draw-down on locally available foreign exchange has put a negative impact on car production, hence the sales drop.

 Not so long ago, Pakistan was planning to enhance its annual automobile production from the existing 250,000 units to about 1 million units over the next 5 years.
 According to the govt, this was achievable since different automobile companies from across the globe, especially Chinese enterprises, were interested in investing in the auto industry of the country.

 But even before the flight to achieve that dream could take off, the local auto industry was hit hard by the recent import restrictions by the State Bank which badly exposed the high localization claims made by the local assemblers.
 Even the production of decade-old vehicles has been hampered due to the lack of sufficient localization achieved during all these years.